ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 	}
 ```

+---

   * <a name="empty-descriptor-methods"></a>
-    **leaving descriptor methods which are not needed defined**
+    **defining unused descriptor methods**
-      - relying too much on copy-pasting from [prepared skeletons][descriptor-skeleton] can lead to having unused callback skeleton leftovers - for example, if the `Update` method is not needed (update is always handled via full-recreation), then simply do not define the method instead of leaving it empty
+      - over-relying on copy-pasting from [prepared skeletons][descriptor-skeleton] can lead to unused callback skeleton leftovers
+      - for example, if the `Update` method is not required, then do not define the method.
+There is no value in retaining the method, even if empty, in the code
-      - descriptors are defined as structures and not as interfaces exactly for this reason - to allow the unused methods to remain undefined instead of being just empty, avoiding what would be otherwise nothing but a boiler-plate code
+      - descriptors are defined as structures and not as interfaces.
+This allows unused methods to remain undefined, rather than defined and empty

+---

   * <a name="empty-retrieve"></a>
-    **unsupported `Retrieve` defined to always return empty set of values**
+    **using unsupported `Retrieve` to return empty set of values**
-      - if the `Retrieve` operation is not supported by SB for a particular value type, then simply leave the callback undefined in the descriptor
+      - if the `Retrieve` operation is not supported by SB for a particular value type, then leave the callback undefined in the descriptor
-      - the scheduler skips refresh for values which cannot be retrieved (undefined `Retrieve`) and will assume that what has been set through previous transactions exactly corresponds with the current state of SB
+      - KV Scheduler skips refresh for values which cannot be retrieved (undefined `Retrieve`).
+It assumes that what has been set through previous transactions corresponds with current SB state
-      - if instead, `Retrieve` always return empty set of values, then the scheduler will re-Create every value defined by NB with each resync, thinking that they are all missing, which is likely to end with duplicate-value kind of errors
+      - if instead, `Retrieve` always returns an empty set of values, then the KV Scheduler will re-create every value defined by NB with each resync under the belief the values are missing.
+This could result in duplicate-value errors

+---

   * <a name="manipulating-with-derived"></a>
-    **manipulating with value attributes which were derived out**
+    **manipulating (derived) value attributes**
-      - value attribute derived into a separate key-value pair and handled by CRUD operations of another descriptor, can be imagined as a slice of the original value that was split away - it still has an implicit dependency on its original value, but should no longer be considered as a part of it
+      - value attribute derived into a separate key-value pair and handled by CRUD operations of another descriptor, can be imagined as a slice of the original value that was "split off".
+An implicit dependency on its original value remains, but should no longer be considered as a part of it
-      - for example, [if we would define a separate derived value for every IP address to be assigned to an interface][derived-if-img], and there would be another descriptor which implements these assignments (i.e. `Create` = add IP, `Delete` = unassign IP, etc.), then the descriptor for interfaces should no longer:
+      - for example, [if we define a separate derived value for every IP address to be assigned to an interface][derived-if-img], and a separate descriptor which implements these assignments (i.e. `Create` = add IP, `Delete` = unassign IP, etc.), then the descriptor for interfaces should no longer:
          - consider IP addresses when comparing interfaces in `ValueComparator`
          - (un)assign IP addresses in `Create`/`Update`/`Delete`
          - consider IP addresses for interface dependencies

-         - etc.
+---

   * <a name="retrieve-derived"></a>
     **implementing Retrieve method for descriptor with only derived values in the scope**
-      - derived values should never be Retrieved directly (returned by `Retrieve`), but always only returned by `DerivedValues()` of the descriptor with retrieved parent values
+      - derived values should never be Retrieved directly (returned by `Retrieve`), but only returned by `DerivedValues()` of the descriptor with retrieved parent values

+---

   * <a name="obtained-without-retrieve"></a>
-    **not implementing Retrieve method for values announced to KVScheduler as `OBTAINED` via notifications**
+    **not implementing Retrieve() method for values announced to the KV Scheduler as `OBTAINED` via notifications**
-      - it is a common mistake to forget that `OBTAINED` values also need to be refreshed, even though they are not touched by the resync
+      - note that  `OBTAINED` values need to be refreshed, even though they are not touched by resync
-      - it is because NB-defined values may depend on `OBTAINED` values, and the scheduler therefore needs to know their state to determine if the dependencies are satisfied and plan the resync accordingly
+      - this is because NB-defined values may depend on `OBTAINED` values.
+The KV Scheduler needs to know their state to determine if the dependencies are satisfied and plan the resync accordingly

+---

   * <a name="blocking-crud"></a>
     **sleeping/blocking inside descriptor methods**
-     - transaction processing is synchronous and sleeping inside a CRUD method would not only delay the remaining operations of the transactions, but other queued transactions as well
+     - transaction processing is synchronous.
+Sleeping inside a CRUD method would not only delay the remaining operations of the transactions, but other queued transactions as well
-     - if a CRUD operation needs to wait for something, then express that "something" as a separate key-value pair and add it into the list of dependencies - then, when it becomes available, send notification using `KVScheduler.PushSBNotification()` and the scheduler will automatically apply pending operations which became ready for execution
+     - if a CRUD operation needs to wait for "something", then express that "something" as a separate key-value pair and add it into the list of dependencies.
+When it becomes available, send notifications using `KVScheduler.PushSBNotification()` and the KV Scheduler will automatically apply pending operations ready for execution
-     - in other words - do not hide any dependencies inside CRUD operations, instead use the framework to express them in a way that is visible to the scheduling algorithm
+     - in other words, do not hide dependencies inside CRUD operations.
+Instead, use the framework to express them in a way that is visible to the scheduling algorithm

+---

   * <a name="metadata-map-with-write"></a>
     **exposing metadata map with write access**
-      - the KVScheduler is the owner of metadata maps, making sure they are always up-to-date - this is why custom metadata maps are not created by descriptors, but instead given to the scheduler in the form of factories (`KVDescriptor.MetadataMapFactory`)
+      - KV Scheduler is the owner of metadata maps, making sure they are current.
+This is why custom metadata maps are not created by descriptors, but instead given to the KV Scheduler in the form of factories (`KVDescriptor.MetadataMapFactory`)
-      - maps retrieved from the scheduler using `KVScheduler.GetMetadataMap()` should remain read-only and exposed to other plugins as such
+      - maps retrieved from the KV Scheduler using `KVScheduler.GetMetadataMap()` should remain read-only and exposed to other plugins

+---

 ## Debugging

-You can change the agent's log level globally or individually per logger via the configuration file `logging.conf`, the environment variable `INITIAL_LOGLVL=<level>`
+You can change the agent's log level globally, or individually per logger

+ - via the [logs.conf][logs-conf-file] configuration file
+ - environment variable `INITIAL_LOGLVL=<level>`
-or during run-time through the Agent's REST API: `POST /log/<logger-name>/<log-level>`.
-Detailed info about setting log levels in the Agent can be found in the [documentation for the logmanager plugin][logmanager-readme].
+ - during run-time through the agent's REST API: `POST /log/<logger-name>/<log-level>`.

+ Detailed info about setting log levels in the agent can be found in the [log manager plugin documentation][logmanager-readme].

-The KVScheduler prints most of its interesting data, such as [transaction logs][understand-transaction-logs] or [graph walk logs][graph-walk] directly to `stdout`.
-This output is concise and easy to read, providing enough information and visibility to debug and resolve most of the issues that are in some way related to the KVScheduler framework.
-These transaction logs are not dependent on any KVScheduler implementation details, and therefore not expected to change much between releases.
+The KV Scheduler prints [transaction logs][understand-transaction-logs] or [graph walk logs][graph-walk] directly to `stdout`.
+The output is intended to provide sufficient information and visibility to debug and resolve KV Scheduler issues.

-KVScheduler-internal debug messages, which require some knowledge of the underlying implementation, are logged using the logger named `kvscheduler`.
+KV Scheduler-internal debug messages, which require some knowledge of the underlying implementation, are logged to `kvscheduler` logger.

+---

 ### How-to debug agent plugin lookup

-The easiest way to determine if your plugin has been found and properly initialized by the Agent's plugin lookup procedure is to enable verbose lookup logs.
+The easiest way to determine if your plugin has been found and properly initialized by the [plugin lookup](plugin-lookup.md) procedure is to enable verbose lookup logs.
 Before the agent
 is started, set the `DEBUG_INFRA` environment variable as follows:
 ```
 export DEBUG_INFRA=lookup